If someone is a larger sleeper, they may have some trouble finding a mattress that is supportive and durable enough for them.

 RELATED: Best Mattresses That Won’t Sag

-- The Saatva HD is taller than the Big Fig and has more of a luxury look and feel than the Big Fig does.
+- The Saatva HD is taller than the Big Fig and is more of a luxurious mattress than the Big Fig.

 - The Saatva HD has more of a pillow-top feel than the Big Fig and is more expensive overall.